ptsteadman/notebook/essays/gray-man-style.md

 ---

-1. What's a gray man?
+1. What's the gray man concept?

 Gray man style is a school of thought developed by survivalists who want to conceal their skills, weapons, and goals by blending into their surroundings.
-Promoters of gray man style dismiss 'shoot-me-first' tactical gear as a form of virtue signaling, and instead favor multi-modal dress that will help them avoid attention until it is time to use force.
-Some 'gray man directives' include: avoid having a noticeable scent, wear this messenger bag instead of a backpack;
-if you're a woman: don't arch your back.
+Promoters of gray man style dismiss ostentatious tactical gear as a form of 'shoot-me-first' virtue signaling, and instead favor multi-modal dress that will help them avoid attention until it is time to use force.
+Some 'gray man directives' include: avoid having a noticeable scent, wear a dorky-looking messenger specially designed for armor plating and fast firearm draws; if you're a woman: don't arch your back.

-The notion of the gray man was developed largely by preppers and survivalists as a response to a fantasy urban survival scenario.
 SurvivialThinkTank.com defines a 'gray man' as 'an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others.'

-dorky-looking messenger bag designed for rapid drawing of firearm and armor plating

 "cost you your preps or even your life"

-"Be cognizant of any smells such as food, soap or gunpowder that someone would relate to something they’d want.
+"Be cognizant of any smells such as food, soap or gunpowder that someone would relate to something they'd want.
 Try to think about what you do, say or wear that may cause a connection to some kind of desire.
 This is especially important for females.
 When SHTF, there will be very few gentlemen and those in power will take what they want, without regard to repercussions.
 Be cognizant of innuendo